defencedigital/moduk-service-manual/src/service-assessments/assessment-reports.md

 datePublished: 2023-03-14
 eleventyNavigation:
   key: "Service assessments"
-  url: "/internal-assessment-reports/"
+  url: "/assessment-reports/"
 ---

-For openness and to help other services, internal assessment reports are published here.
+For openness and to help other services, assessment reports are published here or on GOV.UK

+[add component with report]

 You can [find external assessment reports on GOV.UK](https://www.gov.uk/service-standard-reports).